• Skip to primary navigation

 • Oil & Soy or Fish Sauce - Neutral or toasted sesame oil adds depth, while soy or fish sauce brings umami richness.

-How to Prepare Spicy Rainbow Chopped Salad with Peanuts
+Preparing Spicy Rainbow Chopped Salad

 • Make the Dressing - Whisk together lime juice, rice vinegar, chili oil or fresh chopped chilies, honey, soy or fish sauce, and a splash of sesame oil.
 This mixture creates a perfect balance of heat, acidity, sweetness, and umami.